taylorjdawson/Content/projects/Plasma MVP/JavaScript/Get Deposit/task.md

 As such, we need to create a function to be able to provide the correct deposit block each time a deposit is entered into the Plasma contract.
 In this way we can keep the Plasma contract and Plasma chain in sync.

 1. Define an internal `getDepositBlock` function.

-This function should use the `SafeMath` library to calculate the deposit block number then return that value.
+Calculate the deposit block number then return the value.

 Remember that there is a buffer between submitted blocks and deposit blocks.
 The returned value should be a deposit block number which starts at the last submitted block plus 1.